-You can easily send email from WordPress using SMTP.
-You will need to create an email account and use it in a WordPress plugin.
+You can easily send an email from WordPress using SMTP.
+You need to create an email account and use it in a WordPress plugin.

-There are many plugins to send email using SMTP.
+There are many plugins that allow you to send emails using SMTP.
 You can use one that is popular and has good remarks from its users:

 https://wordpress.org/plugins/search/SMTP/

-Once the SMTP plugin is configured, all plugins and themes will automatically use the SMTP plugin details to send email.
+Once the SMTP plugin is configured, all plugins and themes will automatically use SMTP to send emails.
 No other configuration is required.

 Applies To: